 The Bata Shoe Museum houses and displays over 14,000 footwear-affiliated objects and artifacts, while the Textile Museum of Canada exhibits the work of local, national and international contemporary textile artists.

 If you want to make a powerful sartorial statement, a shopping trip to Toronto’s designer fashion mecca, Yorkville, is most certainly in order.
 For closet-worthy avant-garde pieces from emerging international designers, hit up the WDLT117 concept store on Thomas Street.

 If you’re seeking something more understated, 119 Corbo has a thoughtfully curated collection of minimalist womenswear and accessories that are bound to become your go-to wardrobe staples.

 Stop by the Fashion District’s fashionably minimal Sara for post-shopping dinner and drinks.
 Once you’re back in The Village, we suggest Boutique Bar for a round of sophisticated cocktails before heading over to Pride’s fashion-worthy balls.

 If you’ve come to Pride in search of an authentically queer cultural experience, this year’s celebrations are packed with artistic events and programming.
 As a city rich with creative artists, a thriving music scene and an innovative film industry, Toronto is undoubtedly Canada’s cultural hotspot.

-Once you’re back in The Village, be sure to visit the Pride StreetFair to browse artisanal wares made by independent makers and designers.
-Take a calming respite from the weekend crowds in cozy Glad Day Bookshop, the oldest surviving queer bookstore in the world and Toronto’s 2SLGBTQ+ cultural hub.
+During bustling Pride Weekend, take a calming respite from the weekend crowds in cozy Glad Day Bookshop, the oldest surviving queer bookstore in the world and Toronto’s 2SLGBTQ+ cultural hub.